xxxbano/Str_Parser/README.md

   - Handle general string input. (e.g. "8=TXS.1$9=fsaft$fsda=ffteaf$78=fsaf")
   - The input has a complex combinatin logic.
 Should be took care in a real project.
 - [parser_op_dual.v](rtl/parser_op_dual.v):
-  - Version 3 based on Version 2. dual channel mode.
+  - Version 3 based on a old Version 2. dual channel mode.
   - Low latency.
   - But, based on old Version 2.
 Cannot handle general string input yet.
 Only for 1 string 1 grp of data (e.g. "8=TXS.1$" "9=fsaft$" "fsda=ffteaf$")
   - The dual channel mode idea can be applied on Version 1 and 2.